webbgroup/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

 ## RDS Multi AZ (Disaster Recovery)

-- RDS Multi AZ replication is done using **synchronous** replication
+- RDS Multi AZ replication is done using **synchronous** (Constant Consistency) replication
 - In case of multi AZ configuration we get one DNS name
 - In case of the main database goes down, the traffic is automatically re-routed to the failover database
 - Multi AZ is not used for scaling
-- The read replicas can be set up as Multi AZ for Disaster Recovery
+- The Read Replicas can be set up as Multi AZ for Disaster Recovery

+### RDS - From Single AZ to Multi AZ
+- Zero downtime Operation (No need to stop the DB)
+- Just click on "modify" for the database
+- Following happens internally:
+    * A snapshot is taken
+    * A new DB is restored in the AZ
+    * Synchronization is established between the two databases

 ## RDS Security